NYT Strands #791

 - PECULIAR

-- Protected below
+- Answers included below

 Why "PECULIAR" is the hardest word in today's NYT Strands puzzle